 Artists & Scholars Project Grants

 Artists & Scholars Project Grants (ASPG) are available to individual artists and scholars who reside in Montgomery County, MD.
-Grant awards support projects for artists and scholars who work in a wide array of arts and humanities disciplines including performing arts, folk and traditional arts, media arts, visual arts, literary arts, history, and philosophy.
-Grants for FY22 will be awarded for activities occurring between July 1, 2021 and June 30, 2022.
+Grant awards support projects for artists and scholars who work in a wide array of arts and humanities disciplines including performing arts, media arts, visual arts, literary arts, folk and traditional arts, history, and philosophy.
+Grants for FY25 will be awarded for activities occurring between January 1, 2025 and December 31, 2025.

 By awarding Artists & Scholars Project Grants, the Arts & Humanities Council of Montgomery County (AHCMC) seeks to: